desmosinc/policies/privacy-policy.md

 Please see our [Student Data Privacy Statement](/studentdata) for additional information about how we collect and use Student Data gathered during the provision of the Desmos Service to Schools.

-If you represent a School in the United Kingdom or European Economic Area, you can review our standard, template DPA with attached SCCs [here](/privacy-pdfs/Desmos_DPA_and_SCC_2021-06-17_v3.pdf).
+If you represent a School in the United Kingdom or European Economic Area, you can review our standard, template DPA with attached SCCs [here](https://www.desmos.com/privacy-pdfs/Desmos_DPA_and_SCC_2021-06-17_v3.pdf).
 If the School would like to enter into that DPA (and attached SCCs) with us, please send an email to [privacy-gdpr@desmos.com](mailto:privacy-gdpr@desmos.com), with the following information about the school: (i) name, (ii) address, (iii) telephone number, (iv) signatory name, (v) signatory title, and (vi) signatory email address, and (vii) teacher.desmos.com account usernames.
-We will then send the school’s signatory a copy of the DPA for electronic signatures via Docusign or equivalent, and arrange for signature by Desmos’ authorized representative.
+We will then send the school’s signatory a copy of the DPA for electronic signatures via DocuSign or equivalent, and arrange for signature by Desmos’ authorized representative.

 <h2 id="information-collected">3.
 Information Collected</h2>

-**Summary**: We collect personal information that you voluntarily provide to us such as name, email.
+<div class="summary-highlight">**Summary**: We collect personal information that you voluntarily provide to us such as name, email.</div>

 a. _Personal Data You Disclose to Us_.
 You can use most of our Services, including the Desmos Tools, and, as a student, Desmos Classroom, without registering for an account with Desmos.
 If you choose to create an account on the Service, or communicate with Desmos, you may provide to Desmos certain information by which someone could personally identify you, such as your name, email or unique username (“**Personally Identifiable Information**”), passwords and similar information used for authentication and account access (“**Security Information**”), as well as information about yourself such as your employment or level of schooling by which someone could not personally identify you (“**Demographic Information**”).
 When we link Security Information or Demographic Information to your Personally Identifiable Information, we treat all of it as Personally Identifiable Information.
 We also collect information (i) when you save or post content to the Service, (ii) if you expressly authorize us to access your device camera and photo roll to upload pictures to the Service, and (iii) and if you communicate with us via email or otherwise.